-10145185 // 3 credits Organizing Your Small Business
+10145185 • 3 credits Organizing Your Small Business

 Explores the components of small business ownership by examining a variety of small business startup and operation scenarios.
-Students will begin to assess their own readiness to begin the entrepreneurial adventure.
+Students assess their own readiness to begin the entrepreneurial adventure.

-10145186 // 3 credits Financial Management for Your Small Business
+10145186 • 3 credits Financial Management for Your Small Business

-Emphasizes the importance of good record keeping systems, reports, and the records necessary for a small business.
-Financial analysis techniques are explored through hands-on Income Statements and Cash Flow projections for the small business.
+Emphasizes the importance of good record-keeping systems, reports, and the records necessary for a small business.
+Financial analysis techniques are explored through hands-on income statements and cash flow projections for the small business.
 Financial and other technical support resources are identified throughout the course.

-10145187 // 3 credits Marketing Your Small Business
+10145187 • 3 credits Marketing Your Small Business